pyTooling/pyTooling/doc/Common/index.rst

 zipdicts
 ********

 :py:func:`~pyTooling.Common.zipdicts` is a generator that iterates multiple dictionaries simultaneously.
+It expects multiple dictionary objects (fulfilling the mapping protocol) as positional parameters.

+An exception is raise, if not all dictionary objects have the same number of items.
+Also an exception is raised, if a key doesn't exist in all dictionaries.

 .. rubric:: Example:
 .. code-block:: Python